7orivorian/Wraith/README.md

 ### Defining an event

-Any class can be passed as an event
+Any class can be passed as an event.

 ```java
 public class ExampleEvent {